 4) Peter Davison – Arc Infinity – 1983 – Davison is shot by his successor!

-This is memorable, simply because Colin Baker stars in this as Captain of the Gallifreyan Guard and he shoots Peter Davison – as if staking his future claim on the role.
+This is memorable, simply because Colin Baker stars in this – as Captain of the Gallifreyan Guard.
+Baker gets to shoot Peter Davison – as if staking his future claim on the role.

 3) Tom Baker – Invasion Of Time – 1976 – Tom Baker stiff’s the Gallifreyan High Council and takes over, with his tin foil invasion force!

-Tom Baker (up until Who) had made a career out of playing bad guys, and he was damn good at it.
+Tom Baker (up until Doctor Who) had made a career – out of playing bad guys and he was very good at it.

-This allowed a tin foil ghostly alien invasion force called – “The Vardan’s” to materialize in the council chamber, just as Baker sits in the empty Presidential throne and lets out the most evil laugh ever commited to celluloid.
+This allowed a tin-foil ghostly alien invasion-force, called – ‘The Vardans’.
+To materialize in the Gallifreyian council chamber.
+Just as Baker sits in the empty Presidential throne and lets out the most evil laugh, ever commited to celluloid.

 2) Patrick Troughton – War Games – 1969 – Sent spinning into an abyss without a face.

-Not really a mid-episode cliffhanger – as such, ‘Wargames’ marked Patrick Troughton’s final serial.
+Not really a mid-episode cliffhanger – as such, ‘Wargames’ marked Patrick Troughton’s final serial – as Second Doctor.

-The Timelord’s had finally caught up with the Second Doctor and sentenced him to exile on Earth.
+The Time Lords finally caught up with the Doctor and sentenced the Doctor – to exile on Earth.

-Worse, they induce his regeneration cycle and sent him spinning into a black void.
-What makes this a memorable cliffhanger, is that you can guess the Doctor is going to change; but you are robbed of seeing a quick preview of the new Doctor, until the following season.
+Worse still, they induced the Doctor’s second regeneration cycle.
+Sending the Doctor spinning into a black void.
+What makes this such a memorable cliffhanger, is that the new Third Doctor is not shown.
+You can guess that the Doctor is going to change; but you are robbed of seeing a quick preview of the new Doctor, until the following season.
+Which builds the hype!

 1) William Hartnell – The Dalek’s – 1963 – Barbara is harrassed by a sink plunger.

-It had to be there at no. 1.
-This cliff hanger, which happens in episode 2 has poor Barbara being stalked by an unseen foe.
-She runs away only to reach a dead end and upon turning around to view her stalker, is confronted by a sink plunger advancing toward her.
-With the camera taking the viewers POV.
+It had to be there at number one.
+This cliffhanger, which happens in episode 2 of The Daleks.
+Has Barbara being stalked by an unseen foe.
+She runs away, only to reach a dead-end and upon turning around -to view her stalker, is confronted by a sink plunger advancing toward her.
+With the camera – taking the viewer’s point-of-view.

-Its simple stuff and paves the way for the introduction of the Dalek’s, for the first time, the following week.
+It’s simple (and effective) stuff – and paves the way for the introduction of the Daleks, for the first time – the following week.